Medically reviewed by Drugs.com. Last updated on Oct 3, 2022.

-- A CT or MRI scan may be used to take pictures of your intestines.
-The pictures may show the location and cause of your blockage.
-You may be given a dye before the pictures are taken to help healthcare providers see the blockage better.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
+- An x-ray, ultrasound, CT, or MRI may show the location and cause of your blockage.
+You may be given contrast liquid to help the blockage show up better in the pictures.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is a bowel obstruction treated?

 - An IV may be used to give you liquids and nutrition.
 You may not be able to eat or drink anything until your healthcare provider says it is okay.